johnshearing/PrivateKeyVault/README.md

 Not with Audio Out,
 Not with anything**

+**Never have a mobile phone, computer or any electronic device near your pi when typing in or displaying your private key**
+A malware infected device can read what is on any computer display and can read keystrokes as well simply by listening to the radio signature of those processes.
+Google "Tempest Certification" to learn more about this.

+**Be cognizant of cameras around you when working with your private keys.**
+Including the cameras in your own phone and your own computer.
+Crazy people put a blanket over themselves, their pi, and scraps of paper containing private keys when working with private keys.   **Maybe not so crazy if you can not afford to have your cyptocurency stolen**

 #### Lock Down Your Pi

 Open the terminal window and execute the following command:
 `sudo raspi-config`
 Under **Interfacing Options**, disable SSH and VNC.

-#### Never plug anything into your pi
-Not a USB device, Not a memory device, Not a cable of any type, Not a keyboard or a mouse, Not a WiFi device, Not a BlueTooth device, Not anything.

-#### Never have a mobile phone, computer or any electronic device near your pi when typing in or displaying your private key.
-A malware infected device can read what is on any computer display and can read keystrokes as well simply by listening to the radio signature of those processes.
-Google "Tempest Certification" to learn more about this.
-Eventually I hope to make a Tempest Certified version of this device.

-#### Be cognizant of cameras around you when working with your private keys.
-Especially the cameras in your own phone and your own computer.
-Crazy people put a blanket over themselves, their pi, and scraps of paper containing private keys when working with private keys. **maybe not so crazy**

 #### Change your password and user-name.
 [Directions for changing the user-name can be found here](https://www.modmypi.com/blog/how-to-change-the-default-account-username-and-password)